jianxunbak/Assignment-3.5/lesson.md

 | `protected`    | accessible from within the class and subclasses |
 | blank          | accessible from within the class and package    |

-Currently, we can access attributes directly from the `MyApp` class.
+Currently, we can access attributes directly from the `App` class.

 ```java
 System.out.println(tony.name);